tomjhinton/birbMin/README.md

 - Thought it was funny to play Phillip Glass by clicking on the metal font.
 - [Metal font is Art Dystopia 2](https://www.dafont.com/artdystopia-ii.font)
 - There's a thing on the [Tone.js website](https://tonejs.github.io/Midi/) for converting midi to JSON.
-- Oh the other font is [Basement](https://grotesque.basement.studio/) which I keep using and don't think I've linked before.
+- Oh, the other font is [Basement](https://grotesque.basement.studio/) which I keep using and don't think I've linked before.
+- Oh part 2.0, the font that flashes briefly on the loading screen is [ferrite- core](https://github.com/froyotam/ferrite-core)
+- I like fonts.